yuutayamada/bpe/readme.md

 ;; For Japanese, default is $LANG environment variable.
 (setq bpe:lang "ja_JP.UTF-8")
 ```

-Note: maybe you can't use (kbd C-S-[a-z]) key.
-It doesn't work.(C-c C-p is OK, I'm using, it's depending on org-mode's version..)

 ### Usage
 Insert org-mode option to blogging org-mode file by M-x bpe:insert-template.